Nile Kinnick: Early life

-College career
+Career

 Undergraduate years

 Kinnick had always been an excellent student as well as an athletic leader, and he could have graduated in 1935, but his parents held him back a year to become thoroughly prepared for the university.
 He considered the University of Minnesota – how seriously is not clear – but he chose the University of Iowa.
 The struggles of the Iowa Hawkeyes football team might have attracted him.
 Verle Davis, Kinnick's football coach at Adel, recalled that "Kinnick was determined to go to some school that was down ...
 He didn't want to go to Minnesota, because they were on top ...
 He finally went to Iowa as he figured they were at their lowest ebb."
 The account is persuasive, because it was typical of Kinnick.
 To start from nothing and test himself against his own weakness as well as outside resistance were challenges Kinnick always pursued if they were available.

 He was recruited to Iowa by Coach Ossie Solem in 1936.
 Kinnick was named the co-captain of the freshman team.
-He also played baseball and basketball his freshman year.
+He also played baseball and basketball during his freshman year.

 After the 1936 season, Solem left Iowa to go to Syracuse University, and the University of Iowa hired Irl Tubbs to replace him.
 As a sophomore, Kinnick was terrific, but the Hawkeyes just could not win.
 Iowa battled Washington, the eventual Pacific Coast Conference champions, to the wire in a 14–0 defeat and then scored an early victory over Bradley University.
 It was Iowa's only win of the year.
 But opponents raved about Kinnick.
 After scoring Iowa's only touchdown in a 13–6 loss to Wisconsin, Solem wrote the Des Moines Register sportswriter Sec Taylor from Syracuse, "I was sure that Kinnick was destined to be the greatest back in all Iowa history, and I am more convinced than ever that he will be."